Resource Registration Deployment Guide⚓︎

 Delivery of data assets⚓︎

-The default harvesting approach illustrated above maintains the harvested assets into an eodata persistent volume.
+The default harvesting approach illustrated above maintains the harvested assets into a persistent eodata volume.
 The metadata records registered with the catalogue assume delivery of these assets via the base URL https://eodata.${INGRESS_HOST}/ - such that the registered STAC Items include asset hrefs that are rooted under this base URL.

 Example - Service for asset access⚓︎